Summer Camp

 Bloomfield Buddies: Ages 6 to 10 (Adult/Child ratio of 1:8)

-Duration: Monday - Friday, 9:00 am to 3:00 pm
+Duration: Monday – Friday, 9 am to 3 pm (morning drop-off begins at 8:45 am)

-*We are not able to offer before care or aftercare.
+*We cannot offer before care or aftercare.

 Little Lightning Bugs (Ages 4 – 5)